Living the Gospel Message (LTGM)

 Guidelines for the completion of the junior requirement are as follows:

-- A minimum of 20 hours of service must be earned following the last day of sophomore year and the last day of junior third quarter;
+A minimum of 20 hours of service must be earned following the last day of sophomore year and the last day of junior third quarter;

 - Volunteering at, for or with a for-profit business or individual is never acceptable; ask before you earn!

-- Service to be completed in a parish, church or faith community, hospital, nursing home, school, or any non-profit organization* that is in agreement with Catholic moral teaching;
+- Service is to be completed in a parish, church or faith community, hospital, nursing home, school, or any non-profit organization* that is in agreement with Catholic moral teaching;

 - Any liturgical ministry, including but not limited to: lector, altar server, choirs (musical/voice) or Extraordinary Minister of Holy Communion that is not a new ministry as of June may not be counted; no more than 5 hours in any one of the above; 10 hours maximum for liturgical ministries.
 Ushering/hospitality minister before Mass is maximum 10 hours.